marcinzh/skutek/CHEATSHEET.md

 The **easiest** way of using handlers, is to handle all effects at once:
 1. Create composed handler, covering all effects in the computation's effect stack.
-2. Handle and execute the computation, all in one call.
+2. Handle effects and execute the computation, all in one call.

 Example:
 ```scala